yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_functions_cheat_sheet.rst

 pickit\_configure(setup, product)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Request Pick-it to load and use a specific setup and product type.
+Request Pickit to load and use a specific setup and product type.

 +-----------------+------------------------+-----------+
 | **Behaviour**   | **Universal robots**   | **ABB**   |